5 things to know for February 2: Ice storm, Debt limit, Middle East, Abortion, Crypto – KION546

 By Alexandra Meeks, CNN

 Happy Groundhog Day!
-This morning, many Americans are waiting to see whether Punxsutawney Phil spots his shadow, a sign that supposedly determines whether we can expect six more weeks of winter or an early spring.
+This morning, many Americans woke up early to see whether Punxsutawney Phil saw his shadow, a sign that supposedly determines whether we can expect six more weeks of winter or an early spring.
 For what it’s worth, that’s according to a groundhog’s nonscientific forecast — and his accuracy has historically been a hit or miss.
 Still, people across the US are enamored with the quirky tradition and are gearing up to participate in a number of celebrations.

 Here’s what else you need to know to Get Up to Speed and On with Your Day.